codeup-germain/capstone/README.md

 <!-- Describe your explore process -->
 - Goal: Visualize the data and explore possible relationships.
 The use of visuals and statistics tests aided in the help to answer my questions.
 **Hypothesis**
-- The amount of wards affected the outcome of the game
+- The amount of assists affected the outcome of the game

 #### Statistical testing:
 - There was a low correlation of -.03 between wards and the result of the game
-- We are 95% confident that Wards greater then 88 had a difference in the outcome of the game with a p value of .03
+- We are 95% confident that 22 or more assists had a difference in the outcome of the game with a negative p value

 ### Model